Southside Elementary School

 Cell Phone Use

-First Offense: Parent/Guardian contacted, verbal warning, and the device may be confiscated until the end of class, or the end of the day.
+First Offense | Parent/Guardian contacted, verbal warning, and the device may be confiscated until the end of class or the end of the day. |

-Second Offense: Parents contacted, device may be confiscated, but a parent/guardian must come to retrieve the device, and other disciplinary consequences may apply.
+Second Offense | Parents contacted, the device may be confiscated, but a parent/guardian must come to the school to retrieve the device, and other disciplinary consequences may apply. |

-Third Offense: Insubordination disciplinary consequence.
+Third Offense | Insubordination disciplinary consequence. |

-Fourth Offense: Further consequences may be assigned as determined by school administration.
+Fourth Offense | Further consequences may be assigned as determined by the school administration. |

 Changes in Parent Contact Information